A multiple pregnancy is when a woman is pregnant with two or more fetuses. Twins are the most common type of multiple pregnancy.

 - More fetal movement than with a single fetus pregnancy

 The number of fetuses can be found with normal prenatal tests.
-The doctor may suspect twins based on your history or symptoms.
-It can be confirmed with :
+The doctor may suspect twins based on a person's history or symptoms.
+It can be confirmed with:

 - Ultrasound—can create images of fetuses

-- Fetal heartbeat—more than 1 heart beat can be hear during a routine exam
+- Fetal heartbeat—more than one heartbeat can be heard

-- Certain blood tests done near the 16th week of pregnancy—will show higher levels with more than 1 fetus
+- Certain blood tests done near the 16th week of pregnancy—will show higher levels with more than one fetus

 Most multiple births will end before 37 weeks of pregnancy.
 Babies born preterm have a higher risk for many health problems.
 Bed rest or medicine may help to delay early birth.
-Medicine may also be given to help the baby's lung mature if labor may start before 34 weeks of pregnancy.
+Medicine may also be given to help the baby's lungs mature if labor starts before 34 weeks of pregnancy.

 Gestational diabetes is a high level of blood glucose during pregnancy.
 It can affect both the mother and baby's health.
 Treatment can help to return blood glucose levels to normal.
-It may include changes in diet, exercise, blood glucose level testing, and medicine.
+It may include changes in diet, exercise, and medicine.